jmbaquerosanchez/vw-digital-hub/README.md

 ## Local Development Setup

-To get the project running on your local machine, follow these steps (Everything from the monorepo root directory):
+To get the project running on your local machine, follow the following steps (Everything from the monorepo root directory):

 1.  **Install Dependencies:**